Reference Data (Dictionaries API)

 - provides a unified dictionary for all API clients;

-It is recommended to cache the Dictionaries API response on the client side and update it periodically (e.g., once every few hours).
+It is recommended to cache Dictionaries API responses on the client side and update them periodically (e.g., once every few hours).